libreddit/libreddit/README.md

 For transparency, I hope to describe all the ways Libreddit handles user privacy.

-**Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs when Reddit is ratelimiting Libreddit and when Reddit's JSON responses can't be parsed.
-When debugging (running from source without `--release`), Libreddit logs post IDs and URL paths fetched to aid with troubleshooting.
+**Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs nothing.
+When debugging (running from source without `--release`), Libreddit logs post IDs fetched to aid with troubleshooting.

 **DNS:** Both official domains (`libredd.it` and `libreddit.spike.codes`) use Cloudflare as the DNS resolver.
 Though, the sites are not proxied through Cloudflare meaning Cloudflare doesn't have access to user traffic.

 **Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
-This is not a cross-site cookie and the cookie holds no personal data, only a value of the possible layout.
+These are not cross-site cookies and the cookies hold no personal data.

 **Hosting:** The official instances are hosted on [Replit](https://replit.com/) which monitors usage to prevent abuse.
-I can understand if this invalidates certain users' threat models and therefore, selfhosting and browsing through Tor are welcomed.
+I can understand if this invalidates certain users' threat models and therefore, selfhosting, using unofficial instances and browsing through Tor are welcomed.

 ---